Gold Museum, Bogotá

-The Museum of Gold (Museo del Oro) is a museum located in Bogotá, Colombia.
+The Museum of Gold (Museo del Oro) is an archaeology museum located in Bogotá, Colombia.
 It is one of the most visited touristic highlights in the country.
 The museum receives around 500,000 tourists per year.

 The museum displays a selection of pre-Columbian gold and other metal alloys, such as Tumbaga, and contains the largest collection of gold artifacts in the world in its exhibition rooms on the second and third floors.
-Together with pottery, stone, shell, wood and textile objects, these items, made of a– to indigenous cultures – sacred metal, testify to the life and thought of the different societies which lived in present-day Colombia before the Spanish conquest of the Americas.
+Together with pottery, stone, shell, wood and textile objects, these items, made of what indigenous cultures considered to be a sacred metal, testify to the life and thought of the different societies which lived in present-day Colombia before the Spanish conquest of the Americas.
+Many indigenous groups did not consider gold to be a source of wealth, but rather held the belief it was charged with symbolic and religious values.
+The Spaniards, for example, reported the Inca royal family claimed to be descendants of the sun and the moon, and that gold was the “sweat of the sun” and silver the “tears of the moon.”

 History

 In 1934, the Bank of the Republic began helping to protect the archaeological patrimony of Colombia.
 The object known as Poporo Quimbaya was the first one in a collection.
 It has been on exhibition for 70 years.
 The museum is today administered by Banrepcultural.

 The museum houses the famous Muisca golden raft found in Pasca in 1969, that represents the ceremony of the new zipa (ruler) of Muyquytá, the basis for the El Dorado myth.
 The heir to the chieftaincy assumed power with a great offering to the gods.
 In this representation he is seen standing at the centre of a raft, surrounded by the principal chieftains, all of them adorned with gold and feathers.

 After a decade of work, the museum was expanded and renovated in October 2008.
 With the renovation, the museum organized the permanent exhibition in five rooms with archaeological objects and an interactive room.
 It also added an auditorium, some temporary exhibitions rooms, a cafe, a restaurant, and a souvenir store.